-To enable our school meals service to be efficiently planned, we require advance notice of a child's requirements and ask for half a term's notice to start or stop receiving a school meal.
+To enable our school meals service to be planned efficiently, we need advance notice of a pupil's requirements and ask for half a term's notice to start or stop receiving a school meal.

 Payment for school meals is required in advance and can be paid weekly, monthly, or half-termly either online.